 Sometimes, however, your design will require such a point constellation, and you will not be able to keep angles in sync in both masters.
 In this case, you will need to keep proportions in sync.

 You have two options.
 You can either try to do that manually: select the middle point, and make sure it is green, i.e., defined as curve point rather than corner point.
 You can switch between curve (green) and corner (blue) by pressing the Return key.
 Then, hold down the Option key and move the point along the line between first and last point, either with the mouse or the arrow keys:

-Or you use the Masters > Dekink Masters Script from the Mekkablue collection of Glyphs Scripts.
-The way you do that is as follows: you go to the Master where you think the proportions are best, select the middle point, and run the script from the Scripts menu.
-It will then find the corresponding constellation in all other masters, and push the middle point to the same relative position between the other two as in the visible master.
+Or you use the Masters > Dekink Masters script from the Mekkablue collection of Glyphs Scripts.
+The way you do that is as follows: you go to the master where you think the proportions are best, select one of the three points, and run the script from the Scripts menu.
+The script will find the corresponding constellation in all other masters, and push the corresponding point to the same relative position relative to the other two as in the visible master.
+All point triplets should have the same proportions now.
 Phew, sounds super-complicated, but it is not that difficult.
 Take a look at this short video and judge for yourself.

 A more comfortable way to get rid of the kinks is Tim Ahrens’ Remix Harmonizer, and to be precise, its Dekink Only option.
 The great thing about it is that it allows you to iron out these little kinks after interpolation.
 In other words, you do not avoid kinks, but fix them at export time.
 Here is how: Run RMX Harmonizer from the Filter menu, but instead of pressing any of the buttons, open its gear menu in the bottom left of the window, and choose Copy custom parameter: Dekink only

 Now you have the parameter code in your clipboard.
 You can simply paste it into the Custom Parameters of all affected instances in File > Font Info > Instances: